 What if I win

-A tip: You will need to wait for the “Weighed in!” announcement that tells you the Jockeys have weighed in with their kit and saddle and the result of the race has been made official.
+Congratulations!
+But don’t get carried away just yet – wait for the “Weighed in!” announcement that tells you the Jockeys have weighed in with their kit and saddle and the result of the race has been made official.
 Then you can go back to your bookmaker to hand over your ticket and collect your winnings.